Corn On The Cob

 Is corn on the cob healthy?

-Yes, corn on the cob is low in calories and high in fiber, making it a healthy addition to your diet.
+Yes, corn is a good source of fiber and essential nutrients, making it a healthy addition to your diet.

 Conclusion